Course Outline

 4. Understanding Support Vector Machines

-- Classification with hyperplanes
+- Classification using hyperplanes

 - Finding the maximum margin

-- The case of linearly separable data
+- Handling linearly separable data

-- The case of non-linearly separable data
+- Handling non-linearly separable data

-- Using kernels for non-linear spaces
+- Utilizing kernels for non-linear spaces

 5. Understanding clustering